Endand/chess/README.md

 4. **Stalemate**: If a player is not in check but has no legal moves, the game is a stalemate, resulting in a draw.

-5. **Special Moves**: Castling is a special move involving the king and one of the rooks.
-It allows both pieces to move simultaneously under certain conditions.
-En passant is a pawn capture that can occur when a pawn moves two squares forward from its starting position and lands next to an opponent's pawn.

-6. **Pawn Promotion**: When a pawn reaches the opposite end of the board, it can be promoted to any other piece except a king.
+5. **Pawn Promotion**: When a pawn reaches the opposite end of the board, it can be promoted to any other piece except a king.
 This is usually to a queen, as it is the most powerful piece.

 ## Implementation Details